Can dogs eat bananas?

 - 1 egg, beaten

-This recipe is from the inventive people over at www.happytailsbarkery.biz and is a great treat on hot days for your furry friends.
+This recipe is a great treat on hot days for your dogs.
 It couldn’t be more simple to make with only 3 ingredients.
 Just make sure that your dog isn’t dairy intolerant first!

 - 3-4 ripe Bananas